The Maribor synagogue was one of the more important synagogues in Styria because of the role and importance of the Maribor Jewish community.

 The synagogue was not only the religious but also the spiritual and cultural centre of the former Maribor Jewish community.
 In regard to its importance and role, it was certainly the largest and finest building within the Jewish quarter, although a relatively small and modest sanctuary when compared with contemporary Christian churches.

 The Maribor synagogue is a simple, rectangular building, predominantly built of stone.
 Its southern frontage is situated on the city wall itself, where it is reinforced by three Gothic stepped buttresses, which in the form of pilaster strips continue to the top of the building with a cornice along the top.
 Originally it probably had a flat wooden ceiling, but was certainly not vaulted before the first quarter of the 15th century.
-The first written sources go back to 1429, but it must be older than that because of its several hidden structural phases.
-The preserved tomb of Rabbi Abraham from 1379 proves the assumption of the synagogue’s older age.
+The first written sources go back to 1354, but it must be even older than that because of its several hidden structural phases.
+A tomb stone of Rabbi Abraham from 1379 is also preserved.

 During the second quarter of the 15th century the synagogue even occasionally served as the seat of the Supreme Rabbinate of Styria, Carinthia, and Carniola.
 Rabbi Israel Isserlein ben Petachia, one of the more prominent representatives of the Maribor Jews, was active at that time.
 His wisdom and knowledge were respected far beyond the provincial borders; his thoughts and decisions are still applicable within the rabbinic law of today.